alwaysdata/documentation/content/marketplace/odoo.en.md

 - Odoo HTTP address: `foo.alwaysdata.net`
 - Live Chat port: 8300 (ports between 8300 and 8499 can be used)

-They should be adjusted according to your needs.
+They can be adjusted depending on your needs.

 ## Live Chat